Barran baronets

-The Barran Baronetcy, of Chapel Allerton Hall in Chapel Allerton in the West Riding of the County of York and Queen's Gate, St Mary's Abbot, in Kensington in the County of London, is a title in the Baronetage of the United Kingdom.
-It was created on 11 February 1895 for the merchant and Liberal politician John Barran.
-He represented Leeds and Otley in the House of Commons.
-He was succeeded by his grandson, the second Baronet.
-He sat as Liberal Member of Parliament for Hawick and served as Parliamentary Private Secretary to Prime Minister H. H. Asquith.
+The Barran baronetcy, of Chapel Allerton Hall in Chapel Allerton in the West Riding of the County of York and Queen's Gate, St Mary's Abbot, in Kensington in the County of London, is a title in the Baronetage of the United Kingdom.
+It was created on 11 February 1895 for the clothing manufacturer and politician John Barran.
+He represented Leeds from 1876 to 1895, and Otley from 1886 to 1895, in the House of Commons.

-Two other members of the Barran family have also gained distinction.
-Sir Rowland Barran (1858–1949), sixth and youngest son of the first Baronet, represented Leeds North in Parliament.
-Sir David Barran (1912–2002), third son of the second Baronet, was Managing Director and Chairman of Shell.
+He was succeeded by his grandson, the 2nd Baronet.
+He sat as Member of Parliament for Hawick from 1909 to 1918, and served as Parliamentary Private Secretary to Prime Minister H. H. Asquith.